-Do not adjust system pressure higher than required to raise the load.
+Do not adjust system pressure higher than required to raise maximum rated load capacity.
 Make pressure adjustment with oil at normal operating temperature.
 If pressure is set when oil is cold, platform may not raise rated load after oil has warmed.